STOP Wage Garnishments in ARIZONA

 - Defaulted student loans

-How much of your wages may be garnished?According to Arizona law, up to 25% of your take-home paycheck (net paycheck, after taxes) may be garnished by a creditor.
-25% is the maximum amount they can garnish from a paycheck in Arizona.
+How much of your wages may be garnished?According to Arizona law, a creditor may garnish up to 25% of your take-home paycheck (net paycheck, after taxes).
+25% is the maximum amount hey can garnish from a paycheck in Arizona.
 The court may reduce the amount if you are able to justify serious hardship or other circumstances that prevent you from paying the maximum garnishment amount.What if you have more than one creditor with a judgement against you pursuing a wage garnishment?
 The maximum is 25%, so if your wages are already being garnished, the other creditors will have to wait on hold.
 Also, filing bankruptcy in Arizona will stop wage garnishments that are already in place.
 Even if you have been paying on a wage garnishment for months or years, you can stop wage garnishments right away by filing chapter 7 or chapter 13 bankruptcy.
 Contact one of our expert bankruptcy lawyers or debt relief attorneys right away.

 We Can Stop Garnishment Immediately